 Please complete and return this form to the school as soon as possible for in-year admissions.

-You must also complete a Devon Common Application Form (www.devon.gov.uk/admissionsonline or a D-CAF)
+You must also complete a Devon County Council Common Application Form (for all applicants at www.devon.gov.uk/admissionsonline)

 Please read the admissions policy, including definitions, before completing this form.